MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.2) Defining a I2C write job**

-In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortWrite> tag.
+In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortCreate>.
+The tag to be used is named \<I2CPortWrite>.
 With this job a single or multiple I2C write commands can be sent.
 When only the two mandatory attributes are given, then a single message is sent: